USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   If you have not already done so, compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
 -   If needed, configure the ICON build script to use the available I/O API and netCDF libraries.

--   If you have not already done so, compile the STENEX library.
 -   Configure the ICON build script for your application (using the options discussed in [Chapter 5(CMAQ_OGD_ch05_sys_req.md])
 -   Invoke the build script to create an executable: